From applicant to student

 Once we have received the Pre-entry form and accompanying evidence, we will get in touch with you to discuss your support needs further.
 We aim to create a Disability Access Plan (DAP) for students during the summer months so that any support - including exam arrangements - is in place when you begin your studies.
 A DAP is a document created in consultation with the applicant/student to inform the Department about the impact on study and ways they can support the student.

 For students who feel that they may struggle with the transition to university life, we offer Beginning at Bath , a pre-arrival event where students attend university two days early for a program of informative and social events.
 We can discuss this further during your pre-entry meeting with a disability adviser.
+For the 20/21 academic year, Beginning at Bath will be run remotely.

 We also run the campus buddy scheme for students who may benefit from additional support with the social and practical aspects of student life during the first semester of their first year.